figlinq/plotly-icons/README.md

 # plotly-icons

-> Icon set used with Plotly Chart Studio
+> Icon set used with React Chart Editor

 ## Usage